How Search Engine Optimization brings customers to you

 For commodities like books or tickets or music, this can lead to a quick sale.
 For considered purchases, where you compete on more than price, it is the prospect’s first research step to create a selection set, e.g., they enter search term ____________ (your category), and then examine three links to sites that seem appealing on the search engine results page (SERP).
 One or more of these websites will be examined to see if it clearly satisfies the need.
 An intrepid, un-satisfied searcher may go on to page two.
 The really persistent, a couple of pages deeper.

 In an ideal world, we can pretend rational decision makers study three to five competitors in a selection set, fill out a little table of benefits with check marks, and add up the results.
 Dream on.
 What really happens here on the planet Earth: the first site that seems like a fit gets clicked on.
 That website gets examined for suitability; if it passes muster, case closed, research stops.
 Being third in most selection sets is worth very little, since two competitors have to fail before you even get examined.
+Even more disastrous?
 If you show up 38th on Google?
 Stick a fork in it.

 Once you get into a selection set, you at least have a chance.
 A prospect might knock at your virtual front door who is pre-sold, knowledgeable, and eager to buy.
 If you’re not in that set, the opportunity is lost; the odds that they’ll conduct the initial search again are slim.
-So here’s the key questions: Does your visibility help or hurt your chances of getting in that pool of finalists?
+So here are the key questions: Does your visibility help or hurt your chances of getting in that pool of finalists?
 Can people who aren’t specifically looking for you still find you when they’re searching your category?
 Or are you invisible?

 Self-Googling Is Nothing To Be Ashamed Of